vmstan/gravity-sync/README.md

 - Pi-hole 5.0 (or higher) must already be installed on at least two systems, using any of the Linux distributions that Pi-hole is [certified to run on](https://docs.pi-hole.net/main/prerequesites/#supported-operating-systems).
 - As of Gravity Sync 3.1, your Pi-hole installs can be a standard installation of Pi-hole or a Docker container deployment.
 In either case, Gravity Sync will run directly on the host OS, and not inside of a container image.
 - If you are using containerized deployments of Pi-hole, only the [official Pi-hole Docker image](https://hub.docker.com/r/pihole/pihole) is supported.
-- You will need a user account with local administrator privilages on the host OS at each side.
+- You will need a user account with local administrator privileges on the host OS at each side.
 This can be a dedicated account or the system's `root` account
-- If youre using a non-root user, make sure that the account is a member of the `sudo` group on both the primary and secondary Pi-hole.
+- If you're using a non-root user, make sure that the account is a member of the `sudo` group on both the primary and secondary Pi-hole.
 Most of the pre-built images available for the Raspberry Pi already have this configured.
 During installation this user will be given passwordless sudo permissions to the system.
-- The installer will perform checks to make sure the OpenSSH `ssh`, `SQLite3`, `git`and `rsync` commands are available on both the primary and secondary Pi-hole during installation.
-If they are missing you will have an oppertunity to use whatever package manager is available on your system to correct the missing dependencies.
+- The installer will perform checks to make sure the required components to use Gravity Sync such as OpenSSH `ssh`, `SQLite3`, and `rsync` (plus a few others) are available on both the primary and secondary Pi-hole during installation.
+If they are missing you will have an opportunity to use whatever package manager is available on your system to correct the missing dependencies.
 These binaries are what do the heavy lifting between your Pi-hole nodes.

 ### Pi-hole Architecture